 Professor of the National Museum, Karin Margarita, points out that knowing that Vikings had grapes also means they had resources to produce wine, which they could easily have done.
 The report published in the Danish Journal of Archaeology with fellow team member Sandie Holst noted that even though the results showed the seeds were from a local area, they also showed similarities to seeds from the area such as Britain, Northern Italy, and Northern Europe.

 Previously considered too cold for wine production, Denmark could potentially see ‘Viking wine’ making a comeback from grapes of the local area.
-With vital conditions to store any wine, spiral cellars will ensure that your wine – Viking or otherwise – is properly stored in your wine rooms.
+With vital conditions to store any wine, spiral cellars will ensure that your wine – Viking or otherwise – is properly stored in your wine rooms or wine display cabinet.